PRIVATE DAY TRIPS FROM BELGRADE TO THE RIVER DANUBE - TOURS OF THE IRON GATES

-Day trips from Belgrade are organised from Monday to Sunday and start at 8 a.m. and end at 8 p.m. in Belgrade, from your hotel or any other place of your choosing within the town area.
+All our private day trips to the IRON GATES of the DANUBE are guided in English or Spanish by a professional Serbian Heritage Interpreter and licensed Tour Guide.
+Day trips from Belgrade are organized from Monday to Sunday and start at 8 a.m. and end at 8 p.m. in Belgrade, from your hotel or any other place of your choosing within the town area.